 Loading...

 If you are a developer and find yourself thinking, <<how can I sell my mobile app?>> then you're not alone.
-Many developers face this question when seeking to leverage the potential of the apps they created.
+Many developers face this question when seeking to leverage the potential of their apps.

 Selling and marketing your app can be a difficult process if your app is not a top-charting app.
 The ideal situation is a thriving app with solid revenue with an ARPDAU of at least $0.05 and D1 user retention of at least 50% and a growing user base.